Skjold Class Missile Fast Patrol Boats, Norway

 Senit 2000 combat management system

-The command and control system for the six Skjold Class vessels will be the lightweight Senit 2000 combat management system, jointly developed by DCNS and Kongsberg Defence and Aerospace.
+The command and control system for the six Skjold Class vessels is the lightweight Senit 2000 combat management system, jointly developed by DCNS and Kongsberg Defence and Aerospace.

-The ship's short-range surface-to-air missile is the infrared-guided MBDA Mistral in a portable configuration.
+The ship’s short-range surface-to-air missile is the infrared-guided MBDA Mistral in a portable configuration.
 A twin launcher will be deployed on the deck or on a land site.
-The missile is armed with a 3kg warhead and has a target range of 4km.
+The missile is armed with a three kilogram warhead and has a target range of four kilometres.

-The ship's gun, for deployment against aircraft and other vessels, is the Oto Melara 76mm Super Rapid.
-The gun has a burst-firing rate of 120rpm, firing 6kg shells to a range of 16km.
+The ship’s gun, for deployment against aircraft and other vessels, is the Oto Melara 76mm Super Rapid.
+The gun has a burst-firing rate of 120rpm, firing six kilograms shells to a range of 16km.

-The Saab Systems Ceros 200 radar and optronic fire control system provides fire control for missiles and gun.
-Ceros 200 includes a Ku-band radar target tracker, CCTV camera, thermal imager, video tracker and laser rangefinder.
+The Saab Systems Ceros 200 radar and optronic fire control system provides fire control for missiles and guns.
+The Ceros 200 system includes a Ku-band radar target tracker, CCTV camera, thermal imager, video tracker and laser rangefinder.

-Thales Naval France has been awarded the contract for the MRR-3D-NG G-band multi-role radar and associated IFF systems.
+Thales Naval France had been awarded the contract for the MRR-3D-NG G-band multirole radar and associated IFF systems.

 The MRR-3D-NG radar has a lightweight phased array antenna and operates as both surveillance radar and a self-defence system sensor, with automatic mode switching.